 The TabError: inconsistent use of tabs and spaces in indentation occurs if you indent the code using a combination of whitespaces and tabs in the same code block.

-TabError: inconsistent use of tabs and spaces in indentation
+What is inconsistent use of tabs and spaces in indentation error?

 In Python, indentation is most important as it does not use curly braces syntax like other languages to denote where the code block starts and ends.

 We can indent the Python code either using spaces or tabs.
 The Python style guide recommends using spaces for indentation.
-Further, it states Python disallows mixing tabs and spaces for indentation, and doing so will raise inconsistent use of tabs and spaces in indentation error.
+Further, it states Python disallows mixing tabs and spaces for indentation and doing so will raise Indentation Error.

 Let us look at an example to demonstrate the issue.